btc-vision/transaction/README.md

 }
 ```

 That's it!
-You have successfully created and broadcasted a transaction using OPNet.
+You have successfully created and broadcasted a transaction using OP_NET.

 ## Contribution

 Contributions are welcome!
 Please read through the `CONTRIBUTING.md` file for guidelines on how to submit issues,
 feature requests, and pull requests.
-We appreciate your input and encourage you to help us improve OPNet.
+We appreciate your input and encourage you to help us improve OP_NET.

 ## License